 Tulsa Cedric Mitchell Is The Maestro Of His Own Glassblowing Funk Concerto The California-based, Tulsa-born glassblower put on a fiery show in his hometown Ryan Anderson 15 Oct 2025 · 4 min read

 Detroit Art Collector James Wheeler’s Legacy Lives On Through Black Canon Portraits In Power Fundraiser James E. Wheeler Collection Detroit Historical Museum Oct.
-11, 2025 Siblings Alima Wheeler-Trapp and Ali J. Wheeler hosted a fundraiser featuring their father’s art collection Caria Taylor 12 Oct 2025 · 5 min read
+11, 2025 Siblings Alima Wheeler-Trapp and Ali J. Wheeler hosted a fundraiser featuring their father’s art Caria Taylor 12 Oct 2025 · 5 min read

 Detroit Collaborative Canvas Gilda Award-winning painter and muralist Oshun Williams led a workshop for the local community at the DIA Caria Taylor 19 Sep 2025 · 3 min read